Employee Assistance Program

-Charles County Public Schools (CCPS) has a new Employee Assistance Program (EAP) provider, ComPsych GuidanceResources.
+Charles County Public Schools (CCPS) has an Employee Assistance Program (EAP) provider, ComPsych GuidanceResources.

 ComPsych is a national employee assistance and work/life company dedicated to helping Charles County Public Schools (CCPS) employees improve their health and well-being through quality services.

 The EAP benefit is no cost to employees and their dependents, and it is also confidential.
 ComPsych representatives have considerable expertise and clinical knowledge.
 They are well versed in helping clients of all ages, from young children to the elderly.

 The EAP can assist with many issues, including stress, depression, anxiety, workplace difficulties, substance abuse, marital problems, family or parenting conflicts, grief, violence and unhealthy lifestyles.
 They can also provide additional assistance with:

 - Hiring movers or home repair contractors

 - Divorce, adoption, family law, wills and trusts.

 - Retirement planning, taxes.